The Sporter Target is designed to be easy to hit, yet hard to master. The white center is for scopes at 25 yards.

 -Shooting Glove (a common work glove is permitted, on non-shooting hand only)

 -Bipod or any other form of artificial support.
-You will hold the rifle up.
+You will hold the rifle up on all six stages.